templado/documentation/README.md

 `<h1>Some Title</h1>`

-Templado looks for an attribute in each element specifically names "property".
+Templado looks for an attribute in each element specifically named "property".
 If it finds one, it looks for a method in your View Model who's name matches the attribute's value.

 `<h1 property="headline">Some Title</h1>`